 Born in Rio de Janeiro Brazil to an Austrian mother and Brazilian father, Gunther Perdigao came to to the United States at age 18 to pursue his education.
 His perspective is informed both by a deep commitment to local community with deep roots in his chosen home of New Orleans, Louisiana where he has lived and practiced adult and child psychiatry and psychoanalysis for more than 40 years, and a profound, naturally acquired internationalism.
-He is fluent in 5 languages (English, Portuguese, German, Spanish and French) and admits to some acquaintance with Italian.
+He is fluent in five languages (English, Portuguese, German, Spanish and French) and admits to some acquaintance with Italian.

 He has an intimate understanding of the complexities and challenges of IPA administration due to executive experience under two IPA administrations as Secretary General from 2009-2013 and Associate secretary 1993-1997.
 This IPA executive experience gives him detailed knowledge of IPA administration and structure.
 Knowing people and procedures allows him to get things done on behalf of members and psychoanalysis.
+He is currently a North American Representative to the IPA Board.

-Regionally, Gunther organized 5 joint clinical meetings between North America and FEPAL and organized the IPA Congress in New Orleans on an emergency basis when the SARS threat forced a last minute change from the planned location in Toronto.
+Regionally, Gunther organized five joint clinical meetings between North America and FEPAL and organized the IPA Congress in New Orleans on an emergency basis when the SARS threat forced a last minute change from the planned location in Toronto.

 In New Orleans, he has served terms as President of the Society and as President of the Institute.